 For US citizens, we recommend the Travelex Travel Select Insurance with the Adventurer Pak upgrade.
 You will have a choice of purchasing it with or without the cancellation coverage--so make sure to select the one that gives you the coverage that you need.
-Other commonly used companies include Global Rescue and World Nomads.
+Other commonly used companies include Global Rescue and World Nomads - additional information and resources can be found here.

-When selecting a policy, please make sure they insure a) the region of Antarctica, b) ski mountaineering-which involves the use of ropes, crampons, ice axes and is a guided activity.
+When selecting a policy, please make sure they insure a) the region of Antarctica, b) ski mountaineeringwhich involves the use of ropes, crampons, ice axes and is a guided activity.
 Ski mountaineering is not considered the same as skiing by many insurers, and you need to confirm that they will cover this activity.